alazaroc/blog-web-code/_posts/2024-10-02-automating-aws-resource-deployment-with-github-actions-and-terraform.md

 You can find the repository created for this article here [aws-terraform-github-actions-deployment](https://github.com/alazaroc/terraform-aws-cicd-github-actions).

-> This same approach can be used to deploy any AWS resource!
+> Feel free to customize the example.
+You can use this same approach can be used to deploy any AWS resource!
 {: .prompt-tip }

-### What is GitHub Actions?
+### 1.1.
+What is GitHub Actions?

 **GitHub Actions** is an automation tool within GitHub that allows you to create workflows triggered by GitHub events, such as pushes or pull requests.
 It's commonly used for CI/CD pipelines to automate tasks like testing, building, and deploying applications.

-### How GitHub Actions works with Terraform
+### 1.2.
+How GitHub Actions works with Terraform

 When using GitHub Actions to deploy Terraform resources, the typical workflow involves: